rbourgeois33/heat-equation-hpc-tools/README.md

 - MPI (https://github.com/open-mpi)
 - PDI (https://gitlab.maisondelasimulation.fr/pdidev/pdi)

 Kokkos allows to write architecture agnostic kernels (one kernel can compile on both CPUs and GPUs).
-MPI is used to perform a standard cartesian domain decomposition of the domain.
-PDI is used to seamlessly couple of the simulation code with the parallel hdf5 library to handle I/O.
+MPI is used to perform a standard cartesian domain decomposition shared among the processes.
+PDI is used to seamlessly couple of the MPI simulation code with the parallel hdf5 library to handle I/O.

 - hdf5 (https://github.com/HDFGroup/hdf5)